 Objectives of the Stormwater Management Plan

-The Stormwater Management Plan is designed to substantially reduce the number of properties within the catchment that would be affected by very large flood events, up to and including a 100 year ARI flood.
+The Stormwater Management Plan is designed to substantially reduce the number of properties within the catchment that would be affected by very large Adelaide flood events, up to and including a 100 year average recurrence interval (ARI) flood.

-A 100 year ARI (Average Recurrence Interval) flood is a flood that will occur statistically on average once every 100 years, and has a 1 in 100 (1%) chance of occurring in any given year.
+A 100 year ARI flood — also referred to as a one in a 100 year event — is a flood that has a 1% chance of occurring in any given year.
 It is the most commonly applied standard in Australia for providing an acceptable level of flood protection for the community.